 In some circumstances having a chip on your shoulder may help.
 But for a lot of us, it just makes life harder.

-It becomes hard to have perspective on yourself, your talents and capability.
+It becomes hard to have perspective on yourself, your talents, and your capability.
 When we are motivated by a desire to get even, we can lose sight of what’s best for us or other people.

 We don’t forget when we have been wronged, and we become very sensitive to any sign that it is happening again.
 It sets up a kind of feedback loop within us.
 We continually go over our sense of injustice.
-Over time this can become very destructive and be very bad for our psyche’s, for our mental health.
+Over time this can become very destructive and be very bad for our psyche, for our mental health.
+The problem isn’t just the sense of injustice, it’s the way it occupies our minds and impedes our capacity to adapt and develop.
+It can lead to us becoming stuck.

 Some families pass chips from one generation to the next